 - interpret how systems work in the natural world.

 - evaluate ethical aspects of decision-making.

-Students intending to major in a particular discipline should seek advisement from faculty in that field.
+Students intending to transfer and major in a particular discipline, such as English, history, political science or sociology, should seek advisement from their academic advisor and from faculty in that field.

 Students should consult the catalog of the four year college or university to which he or she plans to transfer to ensure that degree requirements are being properly met.
 Transfer information for this program is on file in the Transfer Center.
-For more informadvisor or counselor.
+For more information contact an advisor or counselor.

 Transfer information for this program is on file in the Transfer Center.
 For more information, contact an academic advisor or counselor.